davisdude/mlib/README.md

   - `inCircle`: Boolean.
     - `true` if the point is inside or on the circle.
 	- `false` if the point is outside of the circle.

-#####mlib.circle.isPointOnCircle
-- Checks if a point is __exactly__ on the edge of the circle.
-- Synopsis:
-  - `onCircle = mlib.circle.checkPoint( px, px, cx, cy, radius )`
-- Arguments:
-  - `px`, `py`: Numbers.
-The x and y coordinates of the point being tested.
-  - `cx`, `cy`: Numbers.
-The x and y coordinates of the center of the circle.
-  - `radius`: Number.
-The radius of the circle.
-- Returns:
-  - `onCircle`: Boolean.
-    - `true` if the point is on the circle.
-	- `false` if the point is on the inside or outside of the circle.
-- Notes:
-  - Will return false if the point is inside __or__ outside of the circle.

 #####mlib.circle.getArea
 - Gives the area of a circle.